MikeyFalk/reading-notes/README.md

 # CF 102 Class Notes

-## Growth Mindset - intellegence isn't fixed, it is earned through practice
+## Growth Mindset - intellegence isn't fixed, it is earned through practice and perseverance

 ### Keep yourself in a growth mindset:
 - Seek opportunities to get out of my comfort zone